ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 handlers for capturing or bubbling phase.
 Concretely, compliant browsers will do the following when an event is triggered:

-1. start at DOM tree's root node, see if there are handlers set for capturing phase for our event type.
+1. start at DOM tree's root node.
+See if there are handlers set for **capturing phase** for our event type.
 If yes, call them.
-2. go down one level in the tree, see if there are handlers set for capturing phase for out event type.
-If yes, call them.
+2. go down one level in the tree, do the same (check and call potential handlers set for capturing)
-3. go down one more level, see if there are handlers set for capturing phase for out event type.
-If yes, call them.
+3. go down one more level, do the same
-4. ...etc... (go as deep as necessary to reach the event's target)
+4. ...etc... (do the same and go down until we reach our event's target)
-5. on the event's target, see if there are handlers set for capturing phase for out event type.
-If yes, call them.
+5. on the event's target (i.e.,the button we clicked) check and call potential handlers set for capturing
-6. on the event's target, see if there are handlers set for bubbling phase for out event type.
+6. on the event's target, see if there are handlers set for **bubbling phase** for out event type.
 If yes, call them.
-7. go up one level in the tree, see if there are handlers set for bubbling phase for out event type.
-If yes, call them.
+7. go up one level in the tree, do the same (check and call potential handlers set for bubbling)
-8. go up one more level, see if there are handlers set for bubbling phase for out event type.
-If yes, call them.
+8. go up one more level, do the same
-9. ...etc... (go up as necessary until we reach the DOM tree's root)
+9. ...etc... (do the same and go up until we reach the DOM tree's root)
-10. on DOM tree's root node, see if there are handlers set for bubbling phase for our event type.
-If yes, call them.
+10. on DOM tree's root node, check and call potential handlers set for bubbling

 The standard API `elem.addEventListener(type, handler, useCapture)` has 3 params.
 First one is the type of event to listen to ('click', 'focus', etc), second is the handler we want to trigger when the type of event we're listening to happens.
-The third parameter `useCapture` is the propagation phase we're interested in. want to use:
+The third parameter `useCapture` is the propagation phase we're interested in.

 - if set to `false`, your handler will be called during the bubbling phase (step 6 through 10)
 - if set to `true`, your handler will be called during the capturing phase (step 1 through 5)
 - `useCapture` defaults to `false`